passcod/node-style-guide/Readme.md

 Constants should be declared as regular variables or static class properties, using all uppercase letters.

-Node.js / V8 actually supports mozilla's [const][const] extension, but
+Node.js / V8 actually supports mozilla's [const] extension, but
 unfortunately that cannot be applied to class members, nor is it part of any ECMA standard.